-An informal complaint will be investigated and a response given within 5 school days.
+An informal complaint will be investigated and a response given within 10 school days.
 At the end of the discussion it will be made clear to the complainant what action, if any, will be taken, the timescale within which it will take place and how they will be notified of any outcome.
-In exceptional circumstances, a response may be given outside the stated 5 days but in that case the reasons for the delay and an achievable response time will be advised to the complainant.
+In exceptional circumstances, a response may be given outside the stated 10 days, in which case the reasons for the delay and an achievable response time will be advised to the complainant.